Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-which factors through $\overline{\|T\|}$ at time $1$.
-Now, let $T^{\prime}$ be the simplicial complex obtained from $T$ by discarding the vertex $c \in T$ corresponding to the top simplex in $\Delta^{n-1}$.
-(To obtain a simplicial complex, we must also discard all the simplices in $T$ that have $c$ as a face.)
-Then $T^\prime$ is a subdivision of the $n$-dimensional horn.
-The inclusion $i_T : T^{\prime} \hookrightarrow T$ admits a retraction $r_T : T \to T^{\prime}$, essentially given by collapsing $c$ onto $v$.
+The inclusion $i : T' \hookrightarrow T$ admits a retraction $r : T \to T'$, essentially given by collapsing $c$ onto $v$.
 This is a simplicial map, it is the application of the appropriate degeneracy map on each simplex of $T$.
-Moreover, we can construct a homotopy on each simplex of $T$ between the identity and the aforementioned map.
+Moreover, we can construct a homotopy on each simplex of $T$ between the identity and said degeneracy map.
 This can be done by linear interpolation, for example.
-Thus we obtain a homotopy
+Thus we obtain a deformation retraction